microsoft/PowerToys/doc/devdocs/readme.md

 --add Microsoft.VisualStudio.Component.VC.ATL.Spectre
 ```

-### Compiling Source Code
+### Compile source code

-- Open `powertoys.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.
+- Open `PowerToys.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.
-- The PowerToys binaries will be in your repo under `x64\Release`.
+- The PowerToys binaries will be in your repo under `x64\Release\`.
+- You can run `x64\Release\PowerToys.exe` directly without installing PowerToys, but some modules (i.e. PowerRename, ImageResizer, File Explorer extension etc.) will not be available unless you also build the installer and install PowerToys.

-## Building the Installers
+## Compile the installer

 Our installer is two parts, an EXE and an MSI.
-The EXE contains the MSI and handles more complex install logic.
+The EXE (Bootstrapper) contains the MSI and handles more complex installation logic.
 - The EXE installs all prerequisites and installs PowerToys via the MSI.
-Also has additional features, such as silent installation flags
+It has additional features such as the installation flags (see below).
-- The MSI installs PowerToys.
+- The MSI installs the PowerToys binaries.

-The installers support only the `Release` configuration, building the `Debug` configuration is not supported.
+The installer can only be compiled in `Release` mode, step 1 and 2 must be done before the MSI will be able to be compiled.

+1. Compile PowerToys.sln.
+Instructions are listed above.
+2. Compile Bug reporting tool.
+Path from root: `tools\BugReportTool\BugReportTool.sln` (details listed below)
+3. Compile PowerToysSetup.sln Path from root: `installer\PowerToysSetup.sln` (details listed below)

-### Prerequisites for building the Installer (.MSI)
+### Prerequisites for building the MSI installer

-1. Before building the installers, you need to build `tools\BugReportTool\BugReportTool.sln`: in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
+1. Build `tools\BugReportTool\BugReportTool.sln`: in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
 2. Install the [WiX Toolset Visual Studio 2019 Extension](https://marketplace.visualstudio.com/items?itemName=RobMensching.WiXToolset).
 3. Install the [WiX Toolset build tools](https://wixtoolset.org/releases/).

-### Locally compiling the Installer (.MSI)
+### Locally compiling the .MSI installer

-- From the `installer` folder open `PowerToysSetup.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
+- Open `installer\PowerToysSetup.sln`: in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
 - The resulting `PowerToysSetup.msi` installer will be available in the `installer\PowerToysSetup\x64\Release\` folder.

-### Locally compiling the Bootstrapper Installer (.EXE)
+### Locally compiling the .EXE Bootstrapper installer

-- Open `installer\PowerToysBootstrapper\PowerToysBootstrapper.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
+- Open `installer\PowerToysBootstrapper\PowerToysBootstrapper.sln`: in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
 - The `PowerToysSetup-0.0.1-x64.exe` binary is created in the `installer\PowerToysBootstrapper\x64\Release\` folder.

-#### Supported arguments for the Bootstrapper Installer (.EXE):
+#### Supported arguments for the .EXE Bootstrapper installer

-Head over to the wiki to get the [full list of supported installer arguments][installerArgWiki].
+Head over to the wiki to see the [full list of supported installer arguments][installerArgWiki].

 ## Debugging